brendanmetzger/ledger/README.md

 - [ ] request that examples/help be done as a gist/codepen/fiddle
 - [ ] Take screenshots of assignments (xvfb-run --server-args="-screen 0, 1440x900x24" cutycapt --url=http://url --out=img.png)
 - [ ] Make Screencast for workflow
-- [ ] Make tutorial for node/js localhost server
+- [ ] Make tutorial for node/js localhost server, php, python.
+- [ ] Do several studies on algorithmic art.
+- [ ] Implement web-socket interface that reacts to people in course